ltn22/t2t-sid/draft-toutain-t2t-sid-extention.md

 In CORECONF, the uniqueness is guaranteed through the use of positive integers called SID, which replaces the ASCII identifiers.  {{I-D.ietf-core-sid}} defines the allocation process.
 Module developers may ask for a SID range from their authority.
 For example, for an IETF module, the IANA will allocate a SID range.

 The  {{Fig-SID-Alloc}} shows an example of this conversion.
-The range is arbitrarily fixed between 60000 and 60499.
+The range is arbitrarily fixed between 60000 and 60099.
 Note that the module, the identity and the leaves have an assigned SID.
-Once assigned.

 ~~~~
 $ pyang --sid-generate-file=60000:100 --sid-list sensor.yang